Greginkansas/-openhab-openhab1wiki/iOS-UI.md

 ```
 https://192.x.x.x:8443
 ```
-Adding `openhab.app` or more is not necessary and will cause a failed connection.
+Adding `/openhab.app` or more is not necessary and will cause a failed connection.

 **Security**